What is a "Man in the middle" attack and how to prevent it

 How is it done?

 How is it done?
-There are different ways of hacking, but the goal is always the same: to intercept the message and modify it before it reaches its recipient.
-The message is passed over an unsecured network, controlled by the cyber attacker, and the communication is passed over a network that is under their control.
-For example, broadcasting a Wi-Fi network with an SSID similar to the authorized network, and trying to get broadcasters to connect to the unsecured network.
+There are different ways to carry out the hack, but the objective is always the same.
+YoIntercept the message and modify it before it reaches its recipient.
+The message is passed through an unsecured network, controlled by the cyber attacker, and the communication is passed through a network that is under their control.
+For example, broadcast a Wi-Fi network with an SSID similar to that of the authorized network, and try to get broadcasters to connect to the unsecured network.

 How does Tranxfer help mitigate these types of attacks?

-Tranxfer offers a secure channel that completely eliminates this cyber threat thanks to its advanced security policies.
-The files sent by Tranxfer travel with End-to-End encryption, with this, it is guaranteed that the genuine version of the file is available and that there is no one else behind the communications.
+Tranxfer offers a secure channel, which completely eliminates this cyber threat thanks to its advanced security policies.
+The files sent by Tranxfer travel with End-to-End encryption.
+This ensures that the genuine version of the file is available and that there is no one else behind the communications.
 At Tranxfer we want to raise awareness that cyber threats are real and much more frequent than is generally believed.
 It is vital to provide your organization with a computer security scheme to prevent it from becoming an easy target for cyber attackers.

-So, in these cyberattacks, the hacker or cyberattacker intercepts the message when it is between the Sender and Receiver.
-These attacks are difficult to detect since the sender is who they say they are, and the message arrives through the normal communication and tone channels, the only thing being that the hacker or cyberattacker has intervened in the message and modified it for their benefit.
+So, in these cyber attacks, the hacker or cyber attacker intercepts the message when it is between the Sender and Receiver.
+These attacks are difficult to detect since the sender is who they say they are, and the message arrives through normal communication channels and tone.
+The only thing is that the hacker or cyber attacker has intercepted the message and modified it for their benefit.
 This cause was one of the 5 most common last year 2021.
-Its equivalence in the offline world would be that the postman modified the letter before delivering it to its recipient.
+Its equivalent in the offline world would be that the postman modified the letter before delivering it to its recipient.
+Request one meeting with us and we will study your case

 More articles